 Cabins are the most popular form of glamping in majestically beautiful and largely rural Montana.
 But if you’re visiting in summer, definitely stay with glamping specialists Under Canvas who have staked out grounds just seven miles from Glacier National Park.
 Their safari-style tents offer fancy amenities like private bathrooms and private wood decks, deluxe suites with separate sleeping wings, wood stoves and infinite stargazing.
 The camp is a stone’s throw from Whitefish, an upscale resort town with a chic, cowboy vibe.

-Tall wood-beamed ceilings, a fireplace and balcony bring the outdoors in at this spacious, luxurious cabin.
-Dancing Bear Lodge also offers a hot tub, fitness center and outdoor pool on site, plus sights like the Mormon Trail Center, Dodge Park and Desoto National Wildlife Refuge are not too far away
+Tall wood-beamed ceilings, a fireplace, and balcony bring the outdoors in at this spacious, luxurious cabin.
+Dancing Bear Lodge also offers a hot tub, fitness center, and outdoor pool on site, plus sights like the Mormon Trail Center, Dodge Park, and Desoto National Wildlife Refuge are not too far away

 The Tentrr Snuglife Camping tents put the glam in glamping.
-Tentrr is a fast-growing and well-liked company that does a great job setting up tent sites so you have everything you need for an enjoyable and luxe night away.
+Tentrr is a fast-growing company that does a great job setting up tent sites so you have everything you need for an enjoyable and luxe night away.
 At Snuglife Camping in Wilton, the tent has a big comfy bunk bed, porch with Adirondack chairs, firepit, and a nearby picnic table.
 Set inside Miller State Park, you’ll be surrounded by Mother Nature and can spend your time hiking or wildlife watching, knowing a plush tent set-up is waiting for you at the end of the day.

 At Mountain Creek ski lodge in Vernon, you can choose to wind down, or crank up the adventure.
 On the relaxing side, choose from hiking, golfing, swimming in the pool, soaking in the hot tub or booking some spa time.
 For a more adrenaline-charged escape, choose from downhill skiing, snowboarding, snow tubing or making a splash at the waterpark—all depending on the season, of course.

 The famous Catskill Mountains in Upstate New York offer something for everyone.
-In the winter months, you’ll find some of the best East Coast skiing, snow shoeing and cider houses; however, summer is when the region truly comes alive with a bounty of outdoor activities.
+In the winter months, you’ll find some of the best East Coast skiing, snow shoeing, and cider houses; however, summer is when the region truly comes alive with a bounty of outdoor activities.
 Graham & Co is a lodge-style property located in one of the most charming towns in the Catskills, Phoenicia.
-Here you can fill your days floating down the Esopus Creek, fly-fishing on the Beaverkill, hiking Tanbark Trail or dipping into the Peekamoose Blue swimming hole.
+Here you can fill your days floating down the Esopus Creek, fly-fishing on the Beaverkill, hiking Tanbark Trail, or dipping into the Peekamoose Blue swimming hole.
 Graham & Co.’s accommodations range from basic bunks with a communal bathroom to motel-style rooms.
-The property itself has a fun, funky, laid-back vibe and has a great pool scene.
+The property itself has a fun, funky, laid-back vibe and also a great pool scene.